Marathon Runners Diary Running

 Water is an obvious requirement when running.
 But what about alcohol during times of training or high energy and caffeine drinks?

-Training Injuries - avoiding and coping
+Marathon Injuries - avoiding and coping

 Most runners suffer injury at one time or other.
 Sore knees, strained ankles, torn muscles and shin splints are a few examples of the injuries that marathon runners endure.